 For many children with low vision, using regular, standard print, with or without low vision devices such as handheld magnifiers and video magnifiers, may be preferable to using enlarged print.

 • Large print is not always available.
 When your child goes to a store, the price tags and menus will not be written in large print.
-Learning to use a magnifier or other low vision device to read standard print makes him more independent overall.
+Learning to use a magnifier or other low vision device to read standard print makes them more independent overall.

 • Some children feel uncomfortable using large-print books because they look different from the books and materials classmates are using.
 Large-print materials often are also longer, bulkier, and more difficult to carry than are standard-print materials.